pen-lang/pen/doc/src/guides/concurrency-and-parallelism.md

 Concurrent programs use CPU time efficiently without blocking on I/O or synchronization.
 And parallel programs leverage multi-core CPUs to compute something in parallel for speed.

 Pen provides simple syntax for concurrent and parallel programming.
-The `go` expression runs a given function concurrently, and possibly in parallel.
+Its `go` expression runs a given function concurrently, and possibly in parallel.
 The expression is composed of the `go` keyword followed by a function with no argument.

 ```pen
 f = go \() number {